Hair Care Tips for Limp, Flat & Greasy Hair | Philip Kingsley

 You’ll be amazed how much extra body and bounce this gives you.
 Shampoo and condition your hair as usual.
 Apply a volumizer, like Philip Kingsley Maximizer, or any other styling aid of your choice and begin to dry your hair.
 When damp, flip your hair over and use the dryer with your hair hanging forward.
 Gently brush and comb your hair in this direction, following behind with the hairdryer.
 Pay particular attention to the roots.
 When your hair is dry, style as normal.

-Don’t apply smoothing serums or styling oils to your roots, apply them to your mid-lengths and ends.
+Apply these to your mid-lengths and ends, but avoid your roots.
 Only a small amount is needed if it’s a well-formulated product.
-If you have to use too much of a product to get results, change it.
+If you have to use a lot too much of a product to get results, change it.